tweag/python-monorepo-example/2018-07-09-funflow-example.md

 The factorial of 5 is 120
 ```

-Because we used Funflow, our tool has several desireable properties,
+Because we used Funflow, our tool has several desirable properties,
 _both of the tool and of the code itself_:

  * **No repeated builds:** If we've built something before, we don't build it again.
 Period.
    With `make`, if you make a tiny change and find out it isn't what you want, when you revert
    back `make` will rebuild something it had built before.
 Our tool won't.
  * **Enforced target dependencies:** We build each target file in a docker container
    with exactly the dependencies listed in the `Makefile`.
 There's no opportunity
    for hidden dependencies or hidden requirements on the environment.
 Further,
    such 'hidden' preconditions are caught early and flagged making it easy to fix
    the `Makefile`.
  * **Clean Sequencing Code:** The function that makes a target file sequences